petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/syncing-sites-and-contacts.md

    Click _Execute_.
 Three new users have been added to your instance.

 1. Open the Global Menu (![Global Menu](../images/icon-applications-menu.png)) and navigate to _Control Panel_ &rarr; _Instance Settings_.
 Under _Platform_, click _User Authentication_.
 Uncheck `Require strangers to verify their email address?
 ` and click _Save_.
-Note, this setting makes it so we can log into these sample user accounts without the need for email verification.
+Note, this setting makes it so we can log into these sample user accounts without the need for email verification during this demo.

 1. Open the Global Menu (![Global Menu](../images/icon-applications-menu.png)) and navigate to _Control Panel_ &rarr; _Users and Organizations_.